jjwithanr/obsidian_bible_study/docs/Old Testament/Isaiah/Isaiah9.md

 #### v.7
 >Of the incense of his government and peace there will be no end.
 He will reign on David's throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the Lord Almighty will accomplish this.

+#### v.16
+>Those who guide this people mislead them, and those who are guided are led astray.

 #### v.17
 >Therefore the Lord will take no pleasure in the young men, nor will he pity the fatherless and widows, for everyone is ungodly and wicked, every mouth speaks vileness.
 Yet for all this, his anger is not turned away, his hand is still upraised.